GodfreyLyu/LocalQwenDemo/docs/guides/minikube-demo.md

 ## Resource budget for an existing cluster

-The host no longer needs an additional 9 GiB + 2 GiB to create a new cluster.
+Deployment reuses an existing cluster rather than allocating another one.
 Preflight reports host, Docker, existing-node, and incremental application resources separately.
 Unavailable measurements use the stable report value `not_measured`.

 ### Unchanged application requirements